umass-theory/umass-theory.github.io/theory-day.md

 #### Travel, Parking, and Lodging

 Parking passes will be provided to all registered participants that intend to drive to the event.
-Please indicate on the registration form if you will need a pass.
+Please indicate on the registration form if you will need a pass for your car.

 Other transportation options include:
 * Peter Pan or Greyhound buslines, both of which have stops on campus